Dance Repertory Development

 Personal And Ensemble Development

 This module shifts the company from an intensive creative mode into a deeper period of rehearsal and development.
-Contemporary technique classes support the rehearsal and refinement of the new works, as well as developing a new ensemble work with Joss Arnott.
+Ballet, Contemporary technique and body conditioning classes support the rehearsal and refinement of the new works, as well as developing a new ensemble work with Joss Arnott.
 This module supports you to reflect on your specific development as a dancer and collaborator, building on strengths and addressing areas for development: physically, creatively and professionally.
-The module is delivered in 3 blocks throughout the autumn semester and will include the premiere performance of the new programme of work.
+The module is delivered throughout the autumn semester and will include the premiere performance of the new programme of work.

 Approaches To Dance Pedagogy

 In this module, you will be introduced to the creative and physical techniques implicit in dance workshop development and delivery.
-The course will be delivered intensively in a two-week block.
-This course explores the methods and practices of teaching dance, but specifically to a workshop setting, including areas such as:
+This course explores the methods and practices of teaching dance, but specific to a workshop setting, including areas such as:

 - Talent development for young dancers